MrYsLab/pseudo-microbit/docs/add_directory.md

 Let's add a Python file to our project.

-After opening PyCharm click on the _hamburger icon_ in the upper left to expose the main menu.
+After opening PyCharm, click the _hamburger_ icon on the upper left to view the main menu.

 ![](./images/main_menu.png)